 We offer a variety of different services including: Weight Loss, Anti-Aging, Bio-Identical Hormones, Nutritional Consultations, Nursing Consultations, Tissue Testing (Hair Test), Natural Beauty Consultations, Professional Athlete Nutrition, Live Blood Analysis, Herbal Consultations, and Patient Evaluations.Who are we?

 We are a group of Dietitians, Doctors, Nurses, and Herbalists who intrinsically believe in the power of nutrition, education, and maintaining only the highest of standards in dosages and quality for the past 42 years.
 Whilst being in the business for that long, one tends to learn a thing or two!

 Many have heard of Lysine as a treatment for herpes cold sores.
 Lysine (L-Lysine) is a 'proteinogenic' amino acid.
 This means that it is a building block of protein.
 It is one of the nine essential amino acids.
 WebMd states: 'Research suggests that lysine seems to reduce cold sores when taken by mouth and also when applied as a cream to the skin'.

 Lysine is also needed by the body to make carnitine.
-Carnitine in turn helps convert fatty acids into energy, improves absorption of calcium, and supports production of collagen, which improves bone building and connective tissue like tendons and skin.
+Carnitine in turn helps convert fatty acids into energy, improves absorption of calcium, and supports production of collagen, which improves bone building and building of connective tissue like tendons and skin.
 Vegetarians can obtain sufficient lysine by consuming cereal grains and legumes.
 In the body, lysine plays a major role in calcium absorption and building muscle.
 Lysine is helpful when recovering from injuries or surgery.
 The body also uses lysne to produce hormones, antibodies and enzymes.

 These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.